rdalx42/rFortran/README.md

 # rF - RD fortran

-This is a mini fortran clone I'm updating, it compiles to it's own bytecode The main goal for this project is to replicate what modern fortran would look like while also making it memory lightweight, with string polling included!
+This is a mini fortran clone I'm updating, it compiles to it's own bytecode.
+The main goal for this project is to replicate what modern fortran would look like while also making it memory lightweight, with string pooling included!

 <img src = "rflogo.png">

 # All features:

+ - Hybrid stack-based register-based vm (uses registers to perform operations)
+ - String pooling
+ - O(1) memory access
+ - if-else,while loops and scopes
+ - Fast variables, where a variable either holds a value to its number value or an index which points to the string pool.

 # Notices
  - Concat can only concat strings, not variables which hold strings, concat operations can't be nested: "y" concat "x" concat "z"